Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Herzing University - Birmingham Report

 You’ll be in good company if you decide to attend South University, Montgomery.
 It ranked #2 on our 2023 Best Allied Health Services Associate Degree Trade Schools in Alabama list.
-South University, Montgomery is a fairly small private for-profit school located in the city of Montgomery.
+South University, Montgomery is a small private for-profit school located in the medium-sized city of Montgomery.

 On average, medical assisting graduates from South University, Montgomery take out $22,616 in student loans while working on their Associate Degree.
 The average monthly payment of a loan this size is about $195, assuming that the borrower is on a 10-year repayment plan.